makrai/notes/mohammad13-emolex-crowdsrc-ComputlIntellig.md

 # Abstract

 * large, high-quality, word--emotion and word--polarity association lexicon
-* [solutions] in emotion annotation in a crowdsourcing scenario in addition to questions about emotions associated with terms, we show how
+* solutions in emotion annotation in a crowdsourcing scenario in addition to questions about emotions associated with terms
-  * a word choice question can discourage malicious data entry, help to
+  * a word choice question can discourage malicious data entry
-  * identify [when] the annotator may not be familiar with the target term
+  * identify when the annotator may not be familiar with the target term
   * obtain annotations at sense level (rather than at word level)
   * asking if a term is _associated_ with an emotion leads to markedly higher interannotator agreement than that obtained by asking if a term _evokes_ it